 A typical hiring freeze will last 3-6 months, however they can be as short as a few weeks or last years.
 As they are generally driven by difficult economic conditions, their length will typically correspond to the amount of times those conditions persist.
 Hiring freezes typically coincide with recessions, which generally last about 10 months.

-Is a Hiring Freeze a bad sign?
+Is a hiring freeze a bad sign?

 Yes and no. A hiring freeze certainly indicates that an organization is going through difficult times.
 However, it also shows that leadership is being proactive and trying to find ways to weather the storm.
 Depending on circumstances, a hiring freeze may also be preferable to layoffs.
 So, it can depend on your perspective, as a hiring freeze is preferable to a company failing outright but it certainly doesn’t point to good times in the near future.